HiltonRosenfeld/aws-summit/README.md

 This demo is available to run on [Streamlit Cloud](https://aws-summit-sydney-2024-demo.streamlit.app), or you can run the demo yourself using the instrcutions below

+The demo will ask each user to provide a username.
+That is used to keep seperate each user's vector context and conversation history.

 ### Setup to run your own instance